skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 The first instruction is `xor`, so look up that mnemonic in the manual.
-Like most x86 mnemonics, there are many different opcodes and many ways to encode the same operation.
-In this case, there are 22 options.
+Like most x86 mnemonics, there are many different opcodes and multiple ways to encode the same operation.
+For `xor`, we have 22 opcodes to examine.

 ![](/img/steady-hand/xor.png)

-The operands are two 32-bit registers, so there are two options available (opcodes 0x31 and 0x33):
+The operands are two 32-bit registers, so there are two options: opcodes 0x31 and 0x33.

     31 /r      XOR r/m32, r32
     33 /r      XOR r32, r/m32